 from underneath the Garland,

-as hot, fresh, and plenteous,
+as hot, and fresh, and plenteous,

 as in His Passion when the thorns

-pressed upon His blessed head.
+pressed on His blessed head.

 He who was both God and Man,